mattsn0222/Self-Driving-Car/README.md

 # Self Driving Car Capstone Project
-The goal of this project is to use Ros code to integrate with Carla, Udacity's Self Driving Car.
+The goal of this project is to use ROS code to integrate with Carla, Udacity's Self Driving Car.
 To get there our team utilized a simulator that works very similarly to Carla to drive on a simulated highway with traffic lights.
 The project then transitions into the real world and is tested on Carla in a closed track to mimick various conditions similar to a real public road environment.

 [//]: # (Image References)